Patrick McCollum: Career

-Children of the Earth

-On October 14, 2015, Rev. Patrick McCollum was elected as vice president of Children of the Earth (COE), a United Nations Non-Governmental Organization (NGO) founded in 2001 by its president, Nina Meyerhof.
+On October 14, 2015, McCollum was elected as vice president of Children of the Earth (COE), a United Nations Non-Governmental Organization (NGO) founded in 2001 by its president, Nina Meyerhof.
 COE is a non-profit organization that "educates and mentors youth leaders around the world by inspiring and uniting them, through personal and social transformation, to create a peaceful and sustainable world."

+In 2025, filmmaker Gabe Polsky released the documentary The Man Who Saves the World? which chronicles McCollum’s spiritual diplomacy and environmental activism in the Amazon rainforest.
+The film premiered in select U.S. cities to critical acclaim, including positive reviews from RogerEbert.com and others.

+In October 2025, The New Yorker published a feature article titled Will Patrick McCollum Save Us All? profiling McCollum’s global peace and environmental efforts.
+The article quoted renowned primatologist Jane Goodall, who described McCollum as "probably the most extraordinary person I've met."

+That same month, People magazine also highlighted McCollum’s work in a tribute to Goodall, revealing that she had requested some of her ashes be kept in McCollum’s World Peace Violin.

 Awards

-McCollum received the Mahatma Gandhi Award at the Capitol Building in Washington D.C. in 2010 for the advancement of religious pluralism, and the Ralph Bunche International Peace Award in March 2016 during the UN Conference on the Status of Women.
+McCollum received the Mahatma Gandhi Award at the Capitol Building in Washington, D.C. in 2010 for the advancement of religious pluralism, and the Ralph Bunche International Peace Award in March 2016 during the UN Conference on the Status of Women.

-On February 1, 2020, Dr. Jane Goodall, nominated Patrick McCollum for the position of Messenger of Peace for the United Nations.
+On February 1, 2020, Goodall, nominated McCollum for the position of Messenger of Peace for the United Nations.
 2020 marks the 50th year of McCollum’s public commitment to working for world peace and planetary sustainability.

-In a Facebook video, Dr. Jane Goodall said, “I nominate him [Patrick McCollum] now for UN Messenger of Peace.
+In a Facebook video, Goodall said, "I nominate him [Patrick McCollum] now for UN Messenger of Peace.
 He has done so much for peace on this planet.
 For these past fifty years, he has been standing up for indigenous rights and for the rights of women and for the rights of different religions to be heard; for understanding between people of different races.
-And, in fact, there’s very few social issues that he hasn’t been involved in.”
+And, in fact, there’s very few social issues that he hasn’t been involved in."